kubernetes/enhancements/keps/sig-api-machinery/5073-declarative-validation-with-validation-gen/README.md

 *   **Implementation Complete**: The validation logic is fully implemented and rigorously tested.
 *   **Leadership Confidence**: Declarative validation subproject leads are confident in the implementation.
-*   **Monitored in Production**: The tag has been used with mirrored handwritten code for at least one release cycle with zero mismatches.

 **Beta to Stable Graduation Criteria:**